Smooth numbers in arithmetic progressions to large moduli: The first dispersion sum

 \begin{remark} The trivial bound for the right-hand side of \cref{prop:simplification} is $H$ times worse than for the right-hand side of \cref{prop:bad-pairs}, due to the additional sum over $h$.
 This is relevant because $H$ is a nontrivial power of $x$ for the choice of parameters in \cref{eq:optimal-parameters} (where $H \approx R M^{-1} \approx R^2/x$), since we are working with moduli $r$ well-beyond the $\sqrt{x}$ barrier.
 This is why we needed to eliminate the bad pairs $(k_1, k_2)$ (via \cref{prop:bad-pairs}) \emph{before} applying Poisson summation. \end{remark}

-We now go through a series of fairly technical manipulations, following \cite{drappeau2015theoremes} and \cite{maynard2020primes}, to reduce the sum in \cref{prop:simplification} to a variation of the exponential sum considered by Bombieri, Friedlander and Iwaniec in \cite[\S 10]{bombieri1987primes2}; the goal is to prove the remaining dispersion estimate for $\mS_1$ in \cref{prop:dispersion-sums}.
-We do this in two steps; first, we assume the following exponential sum bound, which can be compared to Drappeau's \cite[Proposition 1]{drappeau2015theoremes}.
+We now go through a series of fairly technical manipulations, following \cite{drappeau2015theoremes} and \cite{maynard2025primes}, to reduce the sum in \cref{prop:simplification} to a variation of the exponential sum considered by Bombieri, Friedlander and Iwaniec in \cite[Section 10]{bombieri1987primes2}; the goal is to prove the remaining dispersion estimate for $\mS_1$ in \cref{prop:dispersion-sums}.
+We do this in two steps (after the statements of \cref{prop:drappeau-expo,prop:bfi-expo}); first, we assume the following exponential sum bound, which can be compared to Drappeau's \cite[Proposition 1]{drappeau2015theoremes}.